DUI Speedy Trials: The Margin of Error as a Key to Acquittal

 Evidential Breathalyzer vs. Screening Device

 The small device used at roadside checkpoints (screening or approach breathalyzer) is not the same as the large "suitcase" found in the van or police station (evidential breathalyzer).
 Only the ticket from the evidential one has full probative value.
-We have won cases where the conviction was based solely on the first preliminary test, achieving the total annulment of the sentence for violation of fundamental rights.
+If a conviction has been based solely on the preliminary test, there is a route to challenge the judgment on grounds of violation of fundamental rights.

 The Widmark Curve and the Ascending Rate